Local guide • Visa support • Nauru

 The appeal of Nauru is different.
 Nauru offers rarity, authenticity, and the chance to experience a country that very few travelers ever reach in a meaningful way.

 Our national airline connects Nauru with Brisbane, Fiji, and Tarawa (Kiribati) several times each week.
-Reaching the island takes effort, but many visitors find that effort worthwhile precisely because the experience is so different from more conventional destinations.
+Because of our location in the world, reaching the island takes effort.
+Our visitors find the effort worthwhile precisely because the experience is so different from more conventional destinations.

 Logistics